chanceeakin/hunter-website/README.md

 	embedded youtube links - Hunter hasn't sent any, so probably not.
 	Use modals for embedded links

-### calendar
-	clean up moment and/or information.
-	add regex for multi word events and replace spaces with dashes

 ### The Footer Needs
 	Social Media links
 	Contact information